tjkuson/screener/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome and appreciated highly.
 For major changes, please open an issue first to discuss what you would like to change.

-At present, this project is in early development and needs extra security and privacy checks and wider file format support more than anything else.

 Please make sure to update tests as appropriate.